BrianOfrim/gstreamer-pyspin-src/README.md

 Find a way to install opencv for you device.
 Eg for Jetson Nano here are instructions to build and install cv2: https://pythops.com/post/compile-deeplearning-libraries-for-jetson-nano
-Then if you are using a venv copy the cv2 package (likely installed at /usr/local/lib/python3.6/dist-packages/cv2/) to your venv site packages.
+Then if you are using a venv, copy the cv2 package (likely installed at /usr/local/lib/python3.6/dist-packages/cv2/) to your venv site packages.
 Then continue with:

     pip install -r requirements-arm.txt